About

 Illustrated icon of papercraft tools: scissors, paper, and thread.

-Hands-on papercraft
+Hands-on Papercraft

 Facilitating the creation of tactile paper birds & insects — nurturing creativity, curiosity & connection through sustainable craft.